 The rage for color brightness difference is 125.
 The range for color difference is 500.”

-These formulas might look pretty cryptic and hard to understand but when you use a tool that calculates the values for you, for instance the Colour Text Legibility tool, or the Colour Contrast tool, you easily get an answer if the colors you have chosen pass the test or not.
+These formulas might look pretty cryptic and hard to understand but when you use a tool that calculates the values for you, for instance the Colour Contrast tool, you easily get an answer if the colors you have chosen pass the test or not., or the

 However, unless you feel like reinventing the wheel and hunting for color combinations with good brightness and difference, you can stick to the safe choices that have already been developed for you, such as dark text on a light background.